This website uses features that your browser doesn't support. Please upgrade to a recent version of your browser.

 current university strategy (Struktur- und Entwicklungsplan)

-This is how ZU gets sustainable: | We want to achieve climate neutrality by 2035.
-We therefore want to continuously reduce our CO2 emissions (SDG 12, SDG 13).
+This is how ZU gets sustainable: | We strive to achieve climate neutrality by 2035.
+We therefore aim to continuously reduce our CO2 emissions (SDG 12, SDG 13).
 We are focussing on our own reductions and not on certificates or offsetting projects.

 | We accelerate the key issue sustainability in research and teaching.
 New chairs, new teaching programmes and events organised by the sustainability management are just some aspects (SDG 4).

-| We can be used as a sustainable innovation lab and are happy to work with partners to share our knowledge locally and beyond (SDG 11, 17).
+| We are available as a sustainable innovation lab and are happy to work with partners to share our knowledge locally and beyond (SDG 11, 17).
 More on this later (or here, if you can't wait).

 Sustainability also plays a role in research and teaching, e.g.